JoeMardell/XSS-Payloads-MediumToCritical/README.md

 Having submitted a number of medium severity XSS vulnerabilities myself.
 Recently, I was fortunate enough to come across an excellent post by [hakluke](https://github.com/hakluke/weaponised-XSS-payloads) containing a number of payloads allowing you to increase the impact of XSS vulnerabilities.
 The next time I found an XSS, it was going to be critical!

 ### Disclaimer:
-These resources are only for use by security researchers on targets in which they have permission to test.
+These resources are only for use by security researchers on targets which they have permission to test.
 Use at your own risk.